rsnpj/notes-site/notes/Year_3/Computational_Complexity/Parameterized_Complexity.md

 </Definition>

 -   Short acceptance is W[1]-complete by definition
--   Independent set is inter-reducible with Short Acceptance so it is also W[1] complete
+-   Independent set is inter-reducible with Short Acceptance so it is also W[1] complete (parameterized reductions in both directions)
 -   If independent set has a parameterized reduction to X, then X is W[1]-hard
 -   It is generally believed that $FPT\neq W[1]$, but is not proven
 -   Many problems are known to be W[1]-hard